Timi16/Prognos/Readme.md

-Wagerme
+Prognos

-Wagerme is a decentralized prediction marketplace built on the Flow blockchain ecosystem.
+Prognos is a decentralized prediction marketplace built on the Flow blockchain ecosystem.
 Users can create, participate in, and resolve prediction markets on real-world events, outcomes, and trends.
 Bet on sports, politics, crypto prices, or any verifiable event using FLOW tokens or other assets.
 Wagerme leverages Flow's high-performance, user-centric blockchain to ensure fast, secure, and scalable betting experiences.
 🚀 Features

 Create Markets: Easily deploy prediction markets with custom questions, resolution criteria, and end dates.